-The Flash Translation Layer library provides block device access on top of devices implementing bdev_zone interface.
-It handles the logical to physical address mapping, responds to the asynchronous media management events, and manages the defragmentation process.
+The Flash Translation Layer library provides efficient 4K block device access on top of devices with >4K write unit size (eg. raid5f bdev) or devices with large indirection units (some capacity-focused NAND drives), which don't handle 4K writes well.
+It handles the logical to physical address mapping and manages the garbage collection process.

 A band describes a collection of zones, each belonging to a different parallel unit.
 All writes to a band follow the same pattern - a batch of logical blocks is written to one zone, another batch to the next one and so on.
 This ensures the parallelism of the write operations, as they can be executed independently on different zones.
 Each band keeps track of the LBAs it consists of, as well as their validity, as some of the data will be invalidated by subsequent writes to the same logical address.
 The L2P mapping can be restored from the SSD by reading this information in order from the oldest band to the youngest.